Schedule a free consultation

 Facing DWI charges, including felony DWI charges, can be a serious matter, particularly if you're in the middle of a divorce and custody dispute.
 You need an expert in DWI law by your side to have the best chance of avoiding a conviction and the loss of your license.
 It's important to hire an attorney who can handle complex DWI cases, including ALR hearings.
 You'll also need a lawyer who understands and appreciates a DWI conviction's impact on your divorce and custody proceedings.
 Attorney Doug Murphy is such an attorney.
 Doug is an expert in both Texas DWI Defense and Criminal Defense Law.
 He is one of only two Texas attorneys who is Board Certified in the complex specialty areas of DWI law.
 Doug is also a celebrated attorney in Texas as the Best Lawyers in America twice named Doug the "Lawyer of the Year" for Houston DWI defense in 2021 and 2023 published in U.S. News & Word Report.

 Doug Murphy and his experienced team have handled thousands of DWI cases as both prosecutors and defense attorneys.
 That means you can be sure they can build a rigorous defense and advocate and negotiate on your behalf.
-Call the Doug Murphy Law Firm, P.C. today at 713-229-8333, and find out how they can help you.
+Call the Murphy & McKinney Law Firm, P.C. today at 713-229-8333, and find out how they can help you.
 Or contact them online to schedule a consultation.

 Share this post: